pulkitc/herrfeder.github.io/_posts/2019-04-13-Pandas-Assessing-Wrangling-Cookbook.markdown

 ---

 After finishing my Udacity DataAnalyst Nanodegree I want to preserve my obtained skills using Pandas.
 Therefore I created a mixture of Cheat Sheet and Cookbook to go over several usecases.
 Maybe you will find it useful.
 This is Part 2 and is about Assessing and Wrangling in Pandas.
+I'm aiming at adding more content if I find something interesting.
+By The Way, although it's Part 2 it's the first part, as it was the easiest to collect and present the content in a readable way.

 ```python